Insomnia: Epidemiology

 Between 10% and 30% of adults have insomnia at any given point in time and up to half of people have insomnia in a given year, making it the most common sleep disorder.
 About 6% of people have insomnia that is not due to another problem and lasts for more than a month.
 People over the age of 65 are affected more often than younger people.
 Females are more often affected than males.
 Insomnia is 40% more common in women than in men.

 There are higher rates of insomnia reported among university students compared to the general population.

 Society and culture

 The word insomnia is from in + somnus "without sleep" and -ia as a nominalizing suffix.

 The popular press have published stories about people who supposedly never sleep, such as that of Thái Ngọc and Al Herpin.
-Horne writes "everybody sleeps and needs to do so," and generally this appears true.
-However, he also relates from contemporary accounts the case of Paul Kern, who was shot in wartime and then "never slept again" until his death in 1943.
+Horne writes "everybody sleeps and needs to do so", and generally this appears true.
+However, he also relates from contemporary accounts the case of Paul Kern, who was shot in 1915 fighting in World War I and then "never slept again" until he died in 1955.
 Kern appears to be a completely isolated, unique case.